A History of Charleston South Carolina

 A History of Georgia

 By Tim Lambert Early Georgia Before Europeans arrived the Cherokee lived in northern Georgia.
 The Creek lived further south.
 The first European to visit the area was a Spaniard named Hernando de Soto in 1540.
-In 1566 the Spanish settled on St Catherines Island.
+In 1566 the Spanish settled on St Catherine Island.
 However, after the English attacks, the Spanish abandoned their settlements.
 Then… Continue reading A History of Georgia